SuluJulianto/population-data-retrieval-and-analysis/README.md

 - Run the script and input a country name or "global" when prompted.
 - The script will then fetch and display the relevant population information.

+## Dependencies:

+- **requests**: Used for making HTTP requests to the REST Countries API.

+## Note:

+- Ensure an active internet connection for the script to fetch data from the REST Countries API.
+- Handle user input carefully to avoid errors related to invalid country names.

+Feel free to incorporate and modify this script based on your needs.
+For any issues, please refer to the error messages or seek documentation for assistance.